apache/incubator-hivemall/docs/gitbook/misc/prediction.md

 In practice, target values could be any of small/large float/int negative/positive values.
 [Our CTR prediction tutorial](../regression/kddcup12tr2.md) solves regression problem with small floating point target values in a 0-1 range, for example.

-While there are several ways to realize regression by using Hivemall, `train_regression()` is one of the most flexible functions.
-This feature is explained in: [Regression](../regression/general.md).
+While there are several ways to realize regression by using Hivemall, `train_regressor()` is one of the most flexible functions.
+This feature is explained in [this page](../regression/general.md).

 # Classification